zeek/zeek-docs/scripts/base/frameworks/config/main.zeek.rst

    :Type: :zeek:type:`record`

       ts: :zeek:type:`time` :zeek:attr:`&log`
-         Timestamp at which the configuration change occured.
+         Timestamp at which the configuration change occurred.

       id: :zeek:type:`string` :zeek:attr:`&log`
          ID of the value that was changed.